Reunion (2024 film): Plot

 During the night, Jasmine sneaks into Mathew's office and accesses the records on his computer.
 While returning to her room, she is chased and knocked unconscious by someone wearing the high school mascot costume.
 The next morning, Jasmine tells the group that she came to the reunion to gain evidence of Mathew's hedge fund being engaged in illegal activities.
 The records contain evidence that Buckley had been defrauded of his life savings by Mathew.
 Vivian notices that one of their cars has an open trunk, and when Evan and Ray investigate, they find Meagan's dead body.
 Footprints in the snow match Ray's boots, and the group remembers Ray and Meagan's argument during the party, leading them to conclude that Ray killed Meagan and Mathew out of jealousy.

 The phone lines are restored and Mathew's wife Lisa arrives with local police.
-Ray is taken into custody, but Ray snatches a gun and forces everyone into the sitting room while he pieces together the crime.
+Ray is taken into custody, but he snatches a gun and forces everyone into the sitting room while he pieces together the crime.
 He concludes that Mathew was murdered by Lisa, who blackmailed Amanda into turning off the power to facilitate the crime.
-Lisa opened the bedroom window to throw off the group's investigation and wore the mascot costume at the party so people wouldn't realize Mathew was already dead.
-Lisa only killed Meagan because she'd snuck into Mathew's bedroom and witnessed the crime.
+Lisa opened the bedroom window to freeze the body overnight, making it impossible to establish the time of death.
+Then she joined the party wearing the mascot costume so nobody would realize Mathew was already dead.
+Lisa only killed Meagan because the latter had snuck into Mathew's bedroom and witnessed the crime hiding in the wardrobe.
 Furthermore, Ray reveals that Lisa had an accomplice in Evan, her lover, who sent the sexts from Mathew's phone and disposed of Meagan's body in such a way that Ray would be implicated.
 The group finds Lisa and Evan's messages to each other on a mobile gaming app, proving their guilt and Ray's innocence.

 As the police take Evan and Lisa into custody, Jasmine offers Ray a job as an investigator for her newspaper.
 Ray, Jasmine, Vivian, Amanda, and Buckley take an awkward photo together to commemorate the experience.